Lukarney/ConnectExp/README.md

 * user can see reviews
 * user can see who similar people
 * user can find people based on location specs
+* user can find people based on requirements
+* user can message

 ### 2. Screen Archetypes